klukaszek/jax-js/README.md

 ## Next on Eric's mind

-- Reduce verbosity of, one line per operation
 - Sync reading of array data
 - "Array" interface to replace tfjs (`await` to get data)